For any additional inquiries to the Frequently Asked Questions below, please contact UTMCIP staff in the EEU at coopinternship.utm@utoronto.ca.

 In situations where extenuating circumstances may prevent a student from completing a Work-Readiness Module, students are strongly encouraged to contact the UTMCIP staff for guidance and support.

-UTMCIP timelines are fixed and students must complete program components sequentially.
-Students must complete the Preparatory Program before beginning the Recruitment Cycle and Work Term.
-Please see the “Program Sequence” section on the Information for Students page for more details.
+Students must complete Module 3 of the Preparatory Program in order to proceed onto the Recruitment Cycle and the Work Term.
+Please see the “Program Sequence” section on the Program Details page for more details.

 During the Recruitment Cycle